Last updated on May 20th, 2022

 Porcelain-coated cast iron sinks have a rich, glossy appearance and are very durable.
 They are also available in a wide variety of colors.

-But you will need to take good care of them to prevent them from getting stained, scratched or etched.
-Which means, no abrasive cleaners or strong acids, as that can expose the cast iron underneath and cause rusting.
-Which also means no careless handling of heavy cookware or throwing things into the sink!
+But you will need to take good care of them to prevent them from getting stained, scratched, or etched.
+This means, no abrasive cleaners or strong acids, as that can expose the cast iron underneath and cause rusting.
+This also means no careless handling of heavy cookware or throwing things into the sink!

 3. Enameled Steel